Raw Chicken Breast

 Healthy Recipes

-This zesty grilled chicken breast is marinated in a refreshing lemon and herb mixture, perfect for a light summer meal.
+This zesty grilled chicken is marinated in a blend of fresh herbs and lemon juice, making it a refreshing and healthy option for any meal.

 - 2 raw chicken breasts